-Any notice that fails to include the required information set forth in this section is defective and does not satisfy the notice requirement set forth in this section.
+Any notice that fails to include the required information set forth in this section is defective.
 Such defective notice shall not satisfy the payer's 30 day notice requirement set forth in this section.

 - (4) Prior to modifying a billed code, the payer must contact the billing provider and determine if the modified code is accurate. - (a) If the billing provider agrees with the payer, then the payer shall process the service with the agreed upon code and shall document on their explanation of benefits (EOB) the agreement with the provider.
-The EOB shall include the name of the person at the provider's office who made the agreement. - (b) If the provider is in disagreement, then the payer shall proceed according to Rule 16-11(B) or 16-11(C), as appropriate.

-- (5) If the payer agrees a service or procedure was reasonable and necessary, the provider's lack of prior authorization for payment does not warrant denial of liability for payment. - (C) Process for Contesting Payment of Billed Services Based on Medical Reasons
+The EOB shall include the name of the person at the provider's office who made the agreement. - (b) If the provider is in disagreement, then the payer shall proceed according to 16-11(B) or 16-11(C), as appropriate. - (5) Lack of prior authorization for payment does not warrant denial of liability for payment. - (6) When no established fee is given in the Medical Fee Schedule and the payer agrees the service or procedure is reasonable and necessary, the payer shall list on their written notice of contest (see 16-11(A)(1)) one of the following payment options: - (a) A reasonable value based upon the similar established code value recommended by the requesting provider; - (b) The provider's requested payment based on an established similar code value as required by 16-9(F); or - (c) The billed charges.